hugochau/tier_challenge/README.md

 Set up the following environement variable:
 - `$PGHOST`: postgresql host

-Input data file are not included in the repository.
+Input data files are not included in the repository.
 Copy them into `data`.

 NB: How to determine VM IP:
 ```bash